BradHutchings/Mmojo-Server-v2/docs/23-Build-Cosmopolitan.md

 In this step, we will clone the Cosmopolitan repo, fix known problems, and build it.
 You don't need to do this every time you build Mmojo Server.

 **Where:** Perform this step in both your x86_64 and your aarch64 (arm64) build environments.

 ---
-### OPTIONAL: Update from Mmojo Server Repo
-(Instructions here to update your locally cloned repo.
-Run a script in the repo.)

----
 ### Environment Variables